What To Do In Slovenia In Winter: Find The Best Ski Resort In Slovenia & More

 Slovenia winter travel with a vehicle after a heavy snowfall isn’t too hard, though.
-The roads usually get cleared quickly, but it can be tricky to find a parking space in big cities like Ljubljana, so factor in extra time for finding a space or for more traffic than usual.
+The roads usually get cleared quickly, but finding a parking space in big cities like Ljubljana can be tricky, so factor in extra time for finding a space or for more traffic than usual.

 It usually takes a while for all the snow to be cleared out, so be patient and perhaps leave the car and test out the local bus connections.

 Alpine Skiing And Snowboarding In Slovenia

 Or, if (like me) we do not like to ski, we watch our skiing heroes compete from inside our warm living rooms with a cup of mulled wine or hot chocolate in our hands.
 Knowing the names of the current skiing stars and all about guys and girls who retired from the white circus long ago is normal.

 Of course, you can also turn off the TV and go skiing or snowboarding yourself.
 Slovenia ski holidays are extremely popular, and there are many quality ski resorts in Slovenia.
 Most are family-friendly and close to a town so that you can spend part of the day on the slopes and sightseeing.

 Check out hotels around Rogla or Pohorje.
 With the purchase of a single SkiPass ticket, you can ski at all Slovenian ski resorts and choose your favorite.

 Best Places For Skiing In Slovenia